auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ```

 From here, most steps will be identical for both architectures (besides the arch name in files).
-I will use the `ARCH` variable to store the architecture name, and use it in the commands.
+I will use the `ARCH` variable to store the architecture name and use it in the commands.
 When there are differences, I will make it clear.

 ## Resizing the Disk Image with virt-resize (Option 1)